-This year, Old Sturbridge Village will be piloting new civics curriculum units for 5th grade and 8-12th grade.
+This year, Old Sturbridge Village and Coggeshall Farm Museum will be piloting new civics curriculum units for 5th grade and 8-12th grade.
 We are looking for teachers to try out these new units and provide feedback and assessment.
 This is an opportunity to test out some great classroom resources that meet many of the latest social studies standards for grades 5 and 8-12 in Massachusetts, Connecticut, and Rhode Island.

 Unit 1 for 5th graders focuses on the topic of slavery and abolition.
 Through interactive activities and primary sources, students will learn about the ways in which the Northern states participated in the institution of slavery in the late 18th and early 19th centuries, as well as the ways that some people fought against this system.

 Unit 1 for grades 8-12 focus on the New England town meeting and the ways in which residents had their voices heard in their communities.
 Specifically exploring the topic of poor relief in the early 1800s, students will read through primary sources, collect opinions, and then debate the topic with their classmates.

 Unit 2 for both 5th and 8-12th grades are currently in development and will be available for pilot in the fall of 2021.